varlogerr/docker.utilbox/README.md

 * bower
 * gulp

-Each of tool automatically grabs `.env` file from pwd if it exists.
+Each tool automatically grabs `.env` file from pwd if it exists.
 Default node version with associated npm is the latest one accessable from nvm.
 If you want to change it just use an environment variable `NODEV`, just like that: `NODEV=6.9 node index.js`